TRY THESE TEN ACTIONS TO IMPROVE YOUR LIFE, YOUR HEALTH — AND MAYBE EVEN YOUR HAIR.

 Now, to be sure, whether you have hair or good skin can largely be a function of genetics or luck.
 The person who has been in an accident, or forced to take a regimen of medications with adverse side effects, may not be able to control certain factors of appearance.
-From an early age we all reconcile ourselves to the cards we are dealt.
+From an early age, we all reconcile ourselves to the cards we are dealt with.

 Which of the two guys do you expect to have a sunnier appearance in general?

 Life changes — in the world of possibility